kindofclever/bears/README.md

 ## Knowledge that helps understanding LeetCode challenges

 ### Recursion
 A function is called recursive when it calls itself.
-Here is an example of of a non recursive function turned into a recursive one.
+Here are two example of non recursive functions turned into a recursive ones.

 ```
 const countDown = (number) => {